Scan Examples

 Light source color corrected; frame stabilized.

-16mm duplex variable area optical sound edge-to-edge film scan.
+16mm duplex variable area optical sound edge-to-edge dry scan.
 FATS WALLER in YOUR FEET'S TOO BIG, 1941.

 Monochrome scan; frame stabilized; sound extracted from the scanned images.

-Frame stabilized; sound extracted from the scanned images.
+Frame stabilized; sound extracted (legacy OST algorithm) from the scanned images.

 Flat scan; frame stabilized.

-16mm variable density optical sound edge-to-edge film scan.
+16mm variable density optical sound edge-to-edge dry scan.
 FELIX in NEPTUNE NONSENSE, 1936.

 Light source color corrected; frame stabilized; sound extracted from the scanned images.